luigi-ms-git/luigi-ms-git/README.md

 ### Hi dev 👋

 I am Luigi Moraes, a Full-stack developer from Brazil.
-Here is some web projects and some random projects I build in my life.</br>
+Here is some web projects and some random projects I made in my life.</br>
 Hope you enjoy :smiley:.

 Links for contacts:</br>